ranhya/ranhya.github.io/content/posts/uncharted 2.md

 The shield is fun but the amount of times that you get to use it throughout the games is a number you can count on one hand so…

-On a different note, the cover system, while an improvement over the first game—can feel very clunky as the controls are quite unintuitive and Nate controls like a fucking tank sometimes, I found myself dying a lot while trying to get into cover but Nate wouldn’t do it or would lock onto something completely different.
+On a different note, the cover system, while an improvement over the first game—can feel clunky as the controls are quite unintuitive and Nate controls like a fucking tank sometimes, I found myself dying a lot while trying to get into cover but Nate wouldn’t do it or would lock onto something completely different.
 Some pieces of cover worked really poorly and Nate wouldn’t “stick” to them so well, you could walk a bit too far and he would leave cover.

 I found myself unintentionally jumping back and forth between cover like poles and such a lot because the controls are kind of unintuitive.

 Overall the gunplay is lacking in some areas but it’s not the worst—definitely doesn’t ruin the experience and it is probably the biggest part of the experience for me as well.
-Encounters were usually very fun and challenging in a mostly unfrustrating way.
+Encounters were usually fun and challenging in a mostly unfrustrating way.
 The AI is not super duper stupid and actually try to flank you and can be a pain in the ass to deal with sometimes—I faced this in chapter 4.

 The main issues in my experience are:
 - Guns are unsatisfying